-We used an instrumented version of the Windows 2000 kernel that was developed by the Windows Performance group at Microsoft in order to understand and tune the behavior of the system and applications.
+We used an instrumented version of the Windows 2000 kernel in order to understand and tune the behavior of the system and applications.
 The kernel is capable of logging a wide variety of events to a physical memory buffer and then dumping them to disk for post-processing.
 During our experiments, we used predefined instrumentation points to log all deferred procedure calls (DPCs), thread context switches, thread and process creations and deletions, and synchronization events.
 We also logged application-specific data such as modem hardware register values and modem phase change events.